SalmaFayad/Clima_Weather/README.md

 # Clima ☁

-- This app gives you the weather of your place according to your geographical location
+- This app gives you the weather of your place according to your geographical location.
-- The app also has the ability to gives you some recommendations According to the weather condition!
+- In This app you can take some recommendations according to the weather condition like what you can wear outside Jackets or shorts!

 # What i have used in this app: